TarunWuyyuru26/zenith/README.md

 # Zenith AI Assistant

-An end-to-end Agentic AI application built with LangGraph and Streamlit, adapted from [krishnaik06/Agentic-Ai-Project](https://github.com/krishnaik06/Agentic-Ai-Project).
+An end-to-end Agentic AI application built with LangGraph and Streamlit.

 ## 🌟 Features